NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``slab_thickness``
      - false
      - in
-     - Double
+     - String
      - auto
      - The thickness of the slab.
 Zero can be entered if there is a dirt floor instead of a slab.
-If not provided, the OS-HPXML default (see `HPXML Slabs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Slabs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs>`_) is used.
    * - ``slab_carpet_fraction``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - Fraction of the slab floor area that is carpeted.
-If not provided, the OS-HPXML default (see `HPXML Slabs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Slabs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs>`_) is used.
    * - ``slab_carpet_r``
      - false
      - h-ft^2-R/Btu
-     - Double
+     - String
      - auto
      - R-value of the slab carpet.
-If not provided, the OS-HPXML default (see `HPXML Slabs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Slabs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs>`_) is used.

 Options
 *******